Fazal Ahmad Karim Fazli: Personal life

-Fazli was known for his warmth and was affectionately called "Chacha Abba" by his family and close associates.
+Fazal Ahmad Karim Fazli was known for his warmth and was affectionately called "Chacha Abba" by his family and close associates.
 He was part of a large family with several siblings who were also involved in the film industry.
 His son, Saeed Karim Fazli, followed in his footsteps as a film director and his grandson, Umair S. Fazli, has also contributed to cinema.

 Death

 Fazal Ahmad Karim Fazli died on December 17, 1981, in Karachi, Pakistan, at the age of 75.